 Drawbacks: Non-edibles must be thrown away as soon as end of the bones are worn off.
 The chewed ends tend to pick up loose hair (pups do not mind, but you might).
-Can potentially break and/or fracture teeth.
 Edible versions, you need to make sure your pup's system can handle them, if questions call your Veterinarian as some pups have sensitive stomachs.